-Each Player of the selected match lineup must, with the exception of the calibration stage, confirm his participation from 15 minutes before and at the latest at the start of the official match time by marking himself as "present" on the match page.
+Each Player of the selected match lineup must, with the exception of the calibration stage, confirm their participation from 15 minutes before and until the start of the official match time by marking themselves as "present" on the match page.
 If this is not done within the time limit, the match will automatically be considered lost.

 If none of the teams submits a lineup eligible to play in time and successfully complete the ready check, the match will be closed unscored.
 The match can be repeated within the matchday if both teams explicitly agree on a new date in the match comments.
 The Administration must be informed about this immediately via support ticket.

-Each team must be ready to play by the official match date.
+Each team must be ready to play at the official match date.

 Within a match there is a five (5) minute break between each game.
-Here, the respective time from the log of the match page is defined as the end of the match.
+Here, the respective time from the log of the match page is defined as the end of the game.